marklogic-community/data-hub-central-community/DEVELOPING.md

 `java -DdhfDir=/full/path/to/your/datahub -DmodelsDir=/full/path/to/your/models/dir -jar envision.jar`

-And if you need to specify the Data Hub Framework environment (it defaults to local):
+If you need to specify the Data Hub Framework environment (it defaults to local):

 `java -DdhfEnv=prod -DdhfDir=/full/path/to/your/datahub -DmodelsDir=/full/path/to/your/models/dir -jar envision.jar`